RunAway: Other tournaments

-OWL buyouts and promotions

-All Overwatch Contenders players are eligible to be promoted by their affiliated Overwatch League team or signed to any other Overwatch League during specified non-blackout periods.

-2018

-Tank Hwang "TiZi" Jang-hyeon was signed by the London Spitfire on 8 March.

-The entire RunAway roster, Kim "Haksal" Hyo-jong, Lee "Hooreg" Dong-eun, Seo "SeoMinSoo" Min-soo, Lee "Stitch" Chung-lee, Park "Bumper" Sang-beom, Choi "JJANU" Hyun-woo, Lee "Twilight" Ju-seok, Kim "RAPEL" Jun-keun, and Kim "SLIME" Seong-jun, were signed by the new expansion franchise Vancouver Titans on 16 October.

-2019

-DPS Kim "Yaki" Jun-ki and support Gang "Gangnamjin" Nam-jin were signed to the Florida Mayhem on 20 November.

-Support Lee "LeeJaeGon" Jae-gon was signed to the Shanghai Dragons on 25 November.

-DPS Jeong "Heesu" Hee-su was signed to the Philadelphia Fusion on 26 November.

-2020

-Tank Kim "Mag" Tae-sung was signed to the Washington Justice on 24 October.

 League of Legends

-History

 In November 2019, Runner was in negotiations to acquire a League of Legends Challengers Korea team.
 The following month, RunAway announced its inaugural roster, consisting of top laner Shin "Seraph" Woo-yeong, mid laner Lee "Edge" Ho-seong, bot laner Lim "Moo" Mu-heon, support Jang "Zzus" Joon-soo, and junglers Kim "Crush" Jun-seo and Kim "Bluff" Hyeon-jun.
 The team competed in the Challengers Korea 2020 Spring Qualifiers, where they finished atop their group in the group stages but fell in the elimination match to Nine Tale.
 Failing to qualify for the Spring Split 2020, the club released the entirety of its roster and technical staff so that they could possibly find another team in the following months.